 Why New Zealand’s PM has apologised to 200,000 abused in state care

-New Zealand’s Indigenous Maori population, who make up a majority of the survivors of state care, are unhappy with PM Luxon’s apology.
+New Zealand’s indigenous Maori population, who make up a majority of the survivors of state care, are unhappy with PM Luxon’s apology.

 New Zealand Prime Minister Christopher Luxon on Tuesday made an unprecedented formal and “unreserved” apology to survivors of abuse in state and church care over seven decades, spanning almost the entirety of the country’s independent history.